manifoldxyz/reserved-ownership-accounts/README.md

 ### Front-running

-Deployment of reserved ownership accounts through an Account Registry Instance through calls to `assignAccount` could be front-run by a malicious actor.
+Deployment of reserved ownership accounts through an Account Registry Instance through calls to `claimAccount` could be front-run by a malicious actor.
 However, if the malicious actor attempted to alter the `owner` parameter in the calldata, the Account Registry Instance would find the signature to be invalid, and revert the transaction.
 Thus, any successful front-running transaction would deploy an identical Account Instance to the original transaction, and the original owner would still gain control over the address.

 ## Copyright